steviss/scss-dlms/README.md

 [![CSS3](./md/poweredbycss3.png)](https://www.w3schools.com/css/) [![SCSS](./md/poweredbysass.png)](https://sass-lang.com/)

 SCSS DLM is a SASS based Theme Mode Switcher.
 You can use it to make your apps easily switch between Dark and Light Modes.
 It supports text-shadow, background-color, color, box shadow, fill.
 Pretty much everything that is colour-based.
-It supports two more features out of the box:
+It supports following features out of the box:

 -   `set-color` feature for setting colors.
 -   `set-url` feature, for switching CSS Image-based variables according to the modes.